freginold/Note/README.md

 You can create new notes -- each one saved as a separate text file -- and add individual note items to each note/file.
 New note items can be added at the bottom of the list, or inserted anywhere in an existing note list.
 Each note item can be deleted individually (i.e. for a to-do list).
 Individual note items can be moved up or down on the list.
 They can also be edited in-line.
 Note files can be renamed or deleted.

 Note saves all notes/tasks in a `notes` subfolder.
-It uses a `config.txt` file to store configuration settings; background color, text font, text size, window position, window size, status bar display, and backup folder location.
+It uses a `config.txt` file to store configuration settings; background color, text font, text size, window position, window size, status bar display, backup folder location, and pinned note name.
 If either the `notes` subfolder or the `config.txt` file are not present, Note will create one on launch.

 ![screen shot](https://github.com/freginold/Note/blob/master/note_ss.png)